renovatebot/renovate/lib/modules/platform/scm-manager/readme.md

 You must set the [`platform` config option](https://docs.renovatebot.com/self-hosted-configuration/#platform) to `scm-manager` in your Renovate config file.

 The technical user must have permission to read and write to your repository.
-This can be achieved by granting the permission role "OWNER" to your technical Renovate user.
+You can do this by granting the permission role "OWNER" to the technical Renovate user.
 Additionally, the Review Plugin needs to be installed.
 Otherwise, the pull request API will not be available.
 Plugins can be installed under Administration -> Plugins -> Available.